msv-lab/modus/README.md

             ├── install_python("ubuntu:18.04", "3.7")
             └╶╶ library_python("1.2.5", "3.7")

-In these build trees, images relations are preceded with `══`, layer relations are preceeded with `──`, and logical relations are preceded with `╶╶`.
+In these build trees, image relations are preceded with `══`, layer relations are preceeded with `──`, and logical relations are preceded with `╶╶`.

 ## Documentation